Origins of the Sri Lankan civil war: 1970 – Banning of Tamil media and literature importation

 Importing Tamil-language films, books, magazines, journals, etc. from the cultural hub of Tamil Nadu, India was banned in 1970.
 This was perceived by some minority Sri Lankan Tamil politicians as directed against their cultural survival.
 Sri Lanka also banned groups such as the Dravida Munnetra Kazhagam and the Tamil Youth League.
 Culturally, Tamil Sri Lankans were cut off from Tamil Nadu.
 But some argue that it led to native Sri Lankan Tamil literature and media to thrive without competition from India.

 Foreign exchange for the long established practice of Tamil students going to India for university education was stopped.
 Equally, examinations for external degrees from the University of London were abolished.
 The government insisted this was a part of a general program of economic self-sufficiency, part of its socialist agenda, however most of the Tamil population did not accept nor believe this.

 1971 – Universities Act

-During the 1970s university admissions were standardized.
-The policy of standardization was a policy implemented by the Sri Lankan government in 1971 to curtail the number of Tamil students selected for certain faculties in the universities.
+During the 1970s, university admissions were standardized.
+The Policy of standardisation was a policy implemented by the Sri Lankan government in 1971 to curtail the number of Tamil students selected for certain faculties in the universities.

 Under the British, English was the state language and consequently greatly benefited English speakers.
 However, the majority of the Sri Lankan populace lived outside urban areas and did not belong to the social elite, and therefore did not enjoy the benefits of English-medium education.
 The issue was compounded further by the fact that in the Jaffna district, where a largely Tamil speaking populace resided, students had access to English-medium education through missionary schools.
 This created a situation where a large proportion of university students enrolled in professional courses such as medicine and engineering were English speaking Tamils.